Firefighters rescue dog from Lauderdale Lakes house fire

 Firefighters worked to extinguish the fire and searched for the second dog, Tate, who was hiding under a sofa.

-He was brought outside the home and is said to be doing OK.
+The homeowner and the dog rescued by firefighters are said to be doing OK.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.